How to Read Aurora Forecast in an Easy Way!

 The most crucial factor for seeing the aurora is your location relative to the auroral oval.
 This is the ring-shaped region where aurora activity happens most of the time.

-For people in southern regions, a high Kp number (like 5 or more) is important because it indicates that the auroral oval is expanding south, making the lights visible from their lower latitude.
+For people in southern regions, a high Kp number (like 5 or more) is important because it indicates that the auroral oval is expanding south, making the lights visible from the lower latitude.
+For example a powerful G4 geomagnetic storm swept across November 11–13, producing spectacular auroras.
+We received incredible reports and photos from across the southern United States—including Arizona, California, Texas, and several other states that rarely see the northern lights.

 Map illustrating how far south the aurora can be seen at different KP index levels